Malaysia–Mexico relations

-Malaysia–Mexico relations are the bilateral relations between Malaysia and Mexico.
-Both nations are mutual members of the Asia-Pacific Economic Cooperation.
+The nations of Malaysia and Mexico established diplomatic relations in 1974.
+Both nations are members of the Asia-Pacific Economic Cooperation, Forum of East Asia–Latin America Cooperation and the United Nations.

 History

 In August 1966, diplomats from Malaysia and Mexico met in Washington, D.C., United States to discuss the possibility of establishing diplomatic relations.
 On 27 March 1974 diplomatic relations were formally established between the two nations.
 In the beginning, neither nation had a resident diplomatic mission.
 Mexico was accredited to Malaysia from its embassy in Jakarta, Indonesia while Malaysia was accredited to Mexico from its embassy in Washington, D.C.
 In 1985, Mexico opened an honorary consulate in Kuala Lumpur.
 In October 1985, after the coronation of King Iskandar of Johor; both nations commenced discussion of opening resident diplomatic missions in each other's capitals, respectively.
 In October 1991, Mexico opened an embassy in Kuala Lumpur.
 In 1992, Malaysia opened an embassy in Mexico City.

 In September 1991, Prime Minister Mahathir Mohamad paid an official visit to Mexico becoming the first Malaysian head-of-state to visit Mexico.
 During his visit to Mexico, several agreements were signed between both nations, in particular Malaysia's support for Mexico to join the Asian-Pacific Economic Cooperation.
-In November 1998, Mexican President Ernesto Zedillo paid a visit to Malaysia to attend the 10th APEC summit being held in Kuala Lumpur.
+In November 1998, Mexican President Ernesto Zedillo paid a visit to Malaysia to attend the 10th APEC summit hosted in Kuala Lumpur.
 In October 2002, Deputy Prime Minister Abdullah Ahmad Badawi paid a visit to Los Cabos, Mexico to participate in the 14th APEC Summit.

+In July 2010, Mexican Foreign Minister Patricia Espinosa paid a visit to Malaysia.
+In 2019, both nations held their first meeting for bilateral political consultations in Mexico City attended by Secretary-General of the Malaysian Foreign Ministry, Sri Muhammad Shahrul Ikram Bin Yaacob.
+During the political consultations, both nations discussed for better market access, including for Mexican Halal-certified products in Malaysia.
+They also agreed on joint promotion in the geographic regions where each one has the most experience.

-In 2014, both nations celebrated 40 years of diplomatic relations.
-Both nations have worked closely as founding members of the Trans-Pacific Partnership.
+In 2024, both nations celebrated 50 years of diplomatic relations.